 with efficient LED's.
 Carriages and mainframe have ± acceleration sensors with

 display and diagnostics on main panel.
 Built under Mil-Spec 454 soldering and

-2000A quality standards, the modular engine was designed for easy assembly and
+2000A quality standards, this modular spacecraft propulsion engine was designed for easy assembly and

 disassembly for adjustments and transport.

 (24"x12"x12") before he designed and installed the

 revisions that finally made it work.
 Back then, though, it was a